 4. Find out "why" as well as "what"

 Although pop-up surveys can help, you can't beat moderated usability testing.
 "Moderated" means that you speak to a real visitor or customer.
 Ideally, this should happen while they're using the site, or very shortly afterwards, while everything is fresh in their mind.

-One of the best ways is to rank each possible improvement based on the difference it could make and the strength of the evidence supporting it.
-Strength is a measure of the number of sources of research it came from.
+One way is to rank each improvement based on the difference it could make and the strength of the evidence supporting it.
+Strength is measured by the number of sources of research it came from.
 The more sources, the stronger the evidence.

-7. Use a split testing tool
+7. Use a split-testing tool

-Split testing (sometimes known as A/B testing) allows you to scientifically measure the impact of the changes you make.
+Split-testing (sometimes known as A/B testing) allows you to scientifically measure the impact of the changes you make.
 There are many tools available that let you test one page against another, without any visitor knowing they are part of a test.
 Even better, you don't need to change any code on your main site.

 Feeling the fear?